Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Conclusions

 Therefore, the analogy between the KH atom and a molecule is limited in scope.
 For molecules, there is tunnel ionization from one center to the other and spatial confinement, while, for the KH atom, the energy ranges associated with the wave packet and with the KH eigenstates are above that of the separatrix, suggesting over-the-barrier motion.
-There is a lack of spatial confinement by a potential well, but the nearly vanishing drift momentum leads to a localized and cyclic wave packet in the stabilization regime.
-In the phase space, this is related to the equienergy curves not closing for the KH potential, but, instead, confining the motion to the region of small momenta.
-Thus, our phase-space analysis elucidates that confinement for the KH atom occurs in momentum space rather than position space.
+There is a lack of spatial confinement by a potential well, but the momentum remains bounded, so that a cyclic motion is observed.
+Specifically for the potential studied here, the nearly vanishing drift momentum leads to a localized and cyclic wave packet in the stabilization regime.
+In the phase space, this is related to the equienergy curves not closing for the KH potential, but, instead, representing a boundary for the motion, which remains within the region of small momenta.
+Other atomic potentials may lead to larger instantaneous momenta and a more convoluted motion for the quasiprobability flow, but the momentum remains bounded if stabilization has been attained.
 Recently, the lack of spatial confinement in the KH atom being a limitation for its analogy with a molecule has been highlighted in the context of pump-probe schemes \cite{Ivanov2022}.

 Once the full time-dependent system is taken into consideration, there is still a cyclic motion, whose periodicity, however, changes with regard to that observed for the time-averaged potential.
 The oscillations are well characterized, both in phase space and using the autocorrelation function.
 In addition to that, the Wigner functions exhibit tails associated with ionization.
 There has been some debate regarding their physical origin and it has been attributed to scarring \cite{Watson1995}.
 However, the negative quasi-probability flows and the fringes in the Wigner function indicate that the quantum interference of time-delayed ionization processes plays a role (see, for instance, \cite{Czirjak2000,Zagoya2014}.
 Interestingly, for all such tails, there is an increase in the electron momentum, and the Wigner quasiprobability distributions are no longer confined by the equienergy curves.
 This supports the view that vanishing momentum transfer is important for stabilization \cite{Fring1996,Faria1998c,Norman2015,Floriani2024}.
 Once more, our investigations indicate that ionization can be minimized by preparing the system in the ground state of the KH potential.